A mobile app prototype aimed at helping college students better organize their lives.

 In this phase, designers go to kickoff meetings, create or collect a literature review and competitive audit, complete stakeholder interviews, interview subject matter experts (if available), and complete user (and customer) observation and interviews.

-In Interaction Design I, the deliverable for this section is a Research Report.
+In our Interaction Design I course, the deliverable for the Research and Modeling Phases is a Research Report.
 This report, a design object in its own right, demonstrates student abilities with research.
-Additionally, a “walk through" of the Research Phase can be viewed over on Miro.
+Additionally, a “walk through" of the Research Phase can be viewed on Miro.

 A kickoff meeting is a typical feature of project-oriented businesses.
 The goal of this meeting is to get everyone oriented in the same direction as it relates to stakeholder vision and product demands.

-Since this report was produced in a classroom setting there were no stakeholders and, thus, no kickoff meeting.
+Since this project was produced in a classroom setting there were no stakeholders and, thus, no kickoff meeting.
 To keep somewhat consistent with a “real world" scenario, I imagined a hypothetical kickoff meeting -- What might stakeholders want out of Opus?
-Using a Kickoff Meeting Worksheet I created, I created a Problem Statement and listed some assumptions I had about the business and users.
+Using a Kickoff Meeting Worksheet I created, I crafted a Problem Statement and listed some assumptions I had about the business and users.
+You can read the full problem statement on the Kickoff Meeting Worksheet picture to the right.

 To Cooper, designers do a lit review to better understand “the product and its domain" (2014, 38).
 This review can include: marketing plans, brand strategy, market research, user surveys, technology specs, usability studies and metrics, customer support data, user forum archives, industry journals, independent user forums, blog posts, social media discussion.